Skip to content

 Adding to a project

-To add Xenon to a HTML document, add the following script tag to the head of the document:
+To add Xenon to a HTML document, add the following script tag to the end of the document body:

 Alternatively, for faster loading, you can inline Xenon by placing the following script into your document: